ereneker/Dissolve-Shader/README.md

 # Dissolve-Shader
-Dissolve shadder created using Shader Graph in Unity 2022.3.6f1.<br />
+Dissolve shader created using Shader Graph in Unity 2022.3.6f1.<br />
 Custom materials that use DissolveShader.shader will work as intended.